elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

    Since Elemental currently depends on PMRRR for its tridiagonal eigensolver, only double-precision results are supported as of now.

-.. cpp:function:: void RealHermitianFunction( UpperOrLower uplo, DistMatrix<F,MC,MR>& A, const RealFunctor& f )
+.. cpp:function:: void RealHermitianFunction( UpperOrLower uplo, DistMatrix<F>& A, const RealFunctor& f )

    Modifies the eigenvalues of the passed-in Hermitian matrix by replacing each eigenvalue :math:`\omega_i` with :math:`f(\omega_i) \in \mathbb{R}`.